 If you’re not sure what kind of grass you have, call in the Brentwood area’s aeration experts at Lawn Doctor of SE New Hampshire.
 We can examine your lawn, identify grass types, evaluate soil quality, and take into account any climate conditions that could be impacting your lawn’s health.
 We’ll then customize an aeration schedule that’s right for your lawn.

 After your lawn is aerated, it will be dotted with small holes.
 However, when aeration is performed at the right time in the growing cycle, these will fill in quickly with new growth.
 In the weeks and months following aeration, you should expect to see grass that’s growing in greener and thicker.
 Depending on the damage done to your lawn by soil compaction, it can also be beneficial to have your lawn overseeded as well to encourage new growth of high quality grass types.

 Call in the Brentwood’s Area’s Lawn Aeration Team

 We can breathe new life into your lawn.
 To learn more or schedule a free consultation, call Lawn Doctor of SE New Hampshire today at 603.772.0810.
-Our lawn aeration services are available to customers in Brentwood, Wilmington, MA, Merrimack, Chester, and Dover.
+Our lawn aeration services are available to customers in Brentwood, Wilmington, MA, Merrimack, Exeter, Chester, and Dover.